The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 - Miscellaneous employees (PDF).

 The “industry” orders are numbers 1 through 3 and 5 through 13.
-The “occupation” orders are numbers 4, 14 through 17.
+The “occupation” orders are numbers 4 and 14 through 17.
 Employers in California must determine where a particular employee falls within the regulatory scheme at the outset of any wage-and-hour analysis.
 If an employer is covered by an industry order, then the industry order takes precedence over an occupation order.
 See, Industrial Welfare Commission (IWC) and Which IWC Order?
 (PDF).

 Key areas of difference